chino/pxr/README.md

 # Description

-Started off as a Ruby OpenGL experiment but quickly grew into a little game engine of it's own.
+Started off as an experiment in using OpenGL with Ruby but quickly grew into a little game engine of it's own.

 Very easy to create a custom scene of your liking and play around with different concepts.